 For example, are you distributing earned media to drive awareness or to drive a conversion like more app downloads?
 Generally speaking, starting with brand awareness and working down the funnel will give you more data and learnings.
 Too many first efforts disappoint because the initial content was delivering brand awareness and the goals were direct response focused.
 That said, if conversions are the only metric, there are advanced techniques that involve adding tracking pixels to owned content and using re-targeting to move content consumers toward a call to action.
-Connecting the consumption of content to direct sales is a fledging practice, therefore a conversion strategy must also come with the expectation that the content assets will likely need to be revised many times over to identify what works in terms of driving folks to action.
+Get your potential customers through that funnel with Outbrain.
+Keep in mind that connecting the consumption of content to direct sales is a fledging practice, therefore a conversion strategy must also come with the expectation that the content assets will likely need to be revised many times over to identify what works in terms of driving folks to action.

 4. Maintain Your Content’s Front Door